nhn/tui.calendar/docs/en/apis/theme.md

 #### common-saturday

-Specifies the color of the day of the week.
+Specifies the color of Saturday.
 The default value is `'#333'`.

 | Default                                                             | Example                                                            |
 | ------------------------------------------------------------------- | ------------------------------------------------------------------ |